 - Grates can be difficult to clean

 The grill’s dual chamber design will allow you to use both at the same time, so you can sear a steak in the charcoal grill side, and cook veggies, baked potatoes, or roast corn on the gas grill side.
 The heavy-duty construction means this model can withstand regular use and will last season after season.
 This model will allow you to quickly whip up your favorite dishes, in a fraction of the time, compared to using a standard charcoal grill.
-Versatile, efficient, and low maintenance, this model will allow you to enjoy grilling year-round.
+Versatile, efficient, and low maintenance, this stands as one of the best combo grills and will allow you to enjoy grilling year-round.